iterative/dvc.org/content/blog/2022-05-16-may-22-heartbeat.md

 closer to covering all the continents on
 [our remote team map](https://iterative.ai/about)!
 From Brazil, Wolmir joins us as an Engineer for the 🤫 team (you'll find out June 14th).
-Wolmir has four dogs, two tortoises and a budgie! 🦜
+Wolmir has four dogs, two tortoises, and a budgie! 🦜

 [**Pavel Chekmaryov**](https://www.linkedin.com/in/ufijuice/) joins us in People Operations, managing the hiring pipeline from Frankfurt, Germany, but soon to be